Not-TNB/RPS-Image-Classifier-STEAM-2022-/README.md

 <br><br>
 ## WHAT IS THIS?

 Hi!
 Welcome to Tristan, Steve and Louis's STEAM 2022 Project, which is a Rock Paper Scissors Image Classifier using Machine Learning, or RPSIC.
-This README file will be dedicated to explaining the code we used for our project, and we hope that this explanation is understandable for you!
+This README file will be dedicated to explaining the code we used for our project

+Note that this explanation assumes that you, the reader, has some knowledge in programming and especially ```Python``` syntax!
 <br><br>
 ## TRAIN.PY